alban-read/rust_rpg/Docs/vision.md

 Interpreter
 The game must be able to interpret text input.
 The game must be able to interpret commands.
-Commmand must be able to control characters.
+Command must be able to control characters.
-Commmand must be able to control items.
+Command must be able to control items.
-Commmand must be able to control the game world.
+Command must be able to control the game world.
-Commmand must be able to control to render the game.
+Command must be able to control to render the game.

 ## Game Loop
 The game is divided into turns.